djbiega/cs6242_project/README.md

 ## Getting Started

+### Submodules
+First you need to pull down all the submodules of this repo.
+Run the command `git submodule update --init --recursive`

 ### Docker
 There is a Dockerfile with pulls from the ubuntu:20.04 image that should be flexible enough for our needs.
 There is a supplementary Makefile provided to